 The work of the OQSI is dedicated to the elaboration and dissemination of recommendations for quality standards, methods and procedures to achieve economic, effective and efficient management and outcomes for:

-We place particular emphasis the assessment and development of appropriate logic & analytical techniques for incorporation into online information management systems for the management of projects and project portfolios.
+We place particular emphasis the assessment and development of appropriate logic & analytical techniques for incorporation into cloud-based information management systems for the management of projects cycles and portfolios.
 The objective is to secure more economic, efficient and effective project operations management supported by the most advanced financial appraisals.

 - individual project cycles

 - programme project portfolio cycles

 OQSI takes into account all known existing recommendations, standards and methods specified by the many private, national and international organizations.
-OQSI's effort is directed towards the analysis and resolution of the range of different requirements for projects and policies in various sectors in order to achieve a coherence between recommendations and the practical requirements.
+OQSI's effort is directed towards the analysis and resolution of the range of different requirements for projects and policies in various sectors in order to achieve a coherence between practical requirements and recommendations.
 The scope of our work includes: